bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="4.0in" height="2.2423075240594925in"} -->

--   This last one I\'m going to talk about and then you can kind of do the page alone if you like, is this idea that you never wire a loan.
+-   This last one I&apos;m going to talk about and then you can kind of do the page alone if you like, is this idea that you never wire a loan.
-    This, I hope, is an underline concept you\'re getting from all of the courses that you\'re taking with me.
-It\'s never good to code a loan, design a loan, it should really be a give and take as much as possible.
-As we\'re together starting off this class, or even as you\'re ending it up, it can be really difficult to come up with sketches, because we tend to make really small pages because we\'re just getting started.
-Plus, we don\'t have official clients who are giving us feedback.
+    This, I hope, is an underline concept you&apos;re getting from all of the courses that you&apos;re taking with me.
+It&apos;s never good to code a loan, design a loan, it should really be a give and take as much as possible.
+As we&apos;re together starting off this class, or even as you&apos;re ending it up, it can be really difficult to come up with sketches, because we tend to make really small pages because we&apos;re just getting started.
+Plus, we don&apos;t have official clients who are giving us feedback.
 We really only have maybe your friends and family and if you get on the message board and show people your sketches.
-So don\'t be discouraged or feel like you\'re doing something wrong if you have a hard time coming up with sketches at the beginning.
+So don&apos;t be discouraged or feel like you&apos;re doing something wrong if you have a hard time coming up with sketches at the beginning.

--   The other challenge I find that when you\'re doing something like this is you really want to keep things simple and changeable.
-Like I said, it\'s really impressive to give somebody a print out with everything you\'ve placed.
-But it\'s not always the best way to get feedback.
+-   The other challenge I find that when you&apos;re doing something like this is you really want to keep things simple and changeable.
+Like I said, it&apos;s really impressive to give somebody a print out with everything you&apos;ve placed.
+But it&apos;s not always the best way to get feedback.
 Also, it sometimes feels like, I can do so much more!
     Simple design is always going to be the best design.

--   The other thing I\'d really like to just mention to you is that, if the design is where you\'re at, this is the part you\'ve really taken this course for, it\'s still important to understand the basics of coding.
-That\'s going to help you understand how you can convey your ideas to the programmers and let them make something really great out of your design.
+-   The other thing I&apos;d really like to just mention to you is that, if the design is where you&apos;re at, this is the part you&apos;ve really taken this course for, it&apos;s still important to understand the basics of coding.
+That&apos;s going to help you understand how you can convey your ideas to the programmers and let them make something really great out of your design.